PARSIFAL: a toolkit for triple-GEM parametrized simulation: Parametrization of the PARSIFAL input from GARFIELD++ simulations

-A single foil of GEM is fully characterized by its {\it transparency} and its {\it gain}, as it will be described in the following. \\ In order to have the highest gain, all the electrons should go through the GEM holes where the multiplication happens.
-Some of the electric field lines which should drive the electrons to the holes, however, fall on the sides of the GEM, hence not all the electrons drifting towards the GEM contribute to the avalanche multiplication.
-The {\it collection efficiency} $\epsilon_{coll}$ is defined as the number of electrons entering the hole of a GEM, divided by the number of electrons impinging on the GEM.
-All the electrons which enter the hole undergo multiplication, but not all of the electrons in the avalanche leave the GEM.
-Also here, some of the electric field lines drive some electrons on the surface of the GEM itself.
+A single foil of GEM is fully characterized by its {\it transparency} and its {\it gain}. \\ In order to obtain the highest achievable gain, all the electrons should be collected into the GEM holes, where the multiplication occurs.
+Some of the electric field lines which should drive the electrons to the holes, however, fall on the top copper surface of the GEM, hence not all electrons drifting to the GEM contribute to the avalanche.
+The {\it collection efficiency} $\epsilon_{coll}$ is defined as the number of electrons entering the hole of a GEM, divided by the number of electrons arriving on the GEM plane.
+We can assume that almost all electrons entering the hole undergo multiplication, but not all of the electrons in the avalanche leave the GEM.
+Again, some of the electric field lines drive some electrons on the surface of the GEM itself or on the sides of the hole.
 The {\it extraction efficiency} $\epsilon_{extr}$ is defined as the number of electrons leaving the GEM divided by the number of electrons present in the avalanche.
-The collection efficiency depends mostly on the field of the gap {\it before} the GEM, while the extraction efficiency on the field of the gap {\it after} the GEM.
-The product between the collection and extraction efficiencies is the transparency of the GEM. \\ The {\it intrinsic gain} of a GEM is the number of electrons generated in the avalanche per single electron entering the hole.
+Both efficiencies depend on the electrical settings, in particular, the collection efficiency depends mainly on the field of the gap {\it before} the GEM, while the extraction efficiency depends mainly on the field of the gap {\it after} the GEM.
+The GEM transparency is defined as the product between the collection and extraction efficiencies. \\ The {\it intrinsic gain} of a GEM is the number of electrons generated in the avalanche per single electron entering the hole.
 Also an {\it effective gain} can be defined, by multiplying the intrinsic gain by the transparency.
-The effective gain roughly gives the final number of electrons one can expect after the multiplication stage, given the initial number of electrons hitting the GEM.
-The gain value has an exponential dependence on the high voltage applied to the GEM \cite{bachmann2}. \\ The GARFIELD++ simulations to evaluate all these properties were conducted for each GEM separately.
-Ten thousand electrons have been simulated with GARFIELD++ from a plane placed $150\,\upmu$m before the GEM to another plane placed $150\,\upmu$m after the same GEM, with the avalanche microscopic description switched on; all the parameters have been extracted from these results. \\ The fluctuations of the gain of a single GEM are described by the Polya distribution $P(G)$:
+The effective gain roughly gives the final number of electrons that can be expected after the multiplication stage, given the initial number of electrons before the GEM.
+The gain value has an exponential dependence on the high voltage applied to the GEM \cite{bachmann2}. \\ To extract the input parameters for PARSIFAL pertaining GEM behavior, GARFIELD++ simulations were performed separately for each GEM.
+Ten thousand electrons have been simulated with GARFIELD++ in a region around the GEM, from a plane placed $150\,\upmu$m before it to another placed $150\,\upmu$m after, turning on the avalanche formation; transparencies and gain values have been extracted from these simulations.
+Variations in the gain of a single GEM are described by the Polya distribution \cite{polya}.
+The parameters extracted from GARFIELD++ were used to evaluate the effective gain of the full triple-GEM, which is not merely the product of the gains of the three GEMs.
+The effective gain was stored in a histogram (Figure~\ref{fig:gain}) and saved in a file: it is used as input to PARSIFAL, where the effective gain in the simulation is sampled from it.